 We know that anything fried in oil is unhealthy, especially for an already suffering liver, no matter if it’s meat or vegetable.

-Anything with an added scoop of sugar (or more) is unhealthy as well, just as it is the case of anything prepared using preservatives and other chemicals.
+Anything with an added scoop of sugar (or more) is unhealthy as well, just as it is the case of anything prepared using preservatives and other additives.

 So, should you go vegan to reverse your fatty liver?